Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 9.3 Provenance and Explainability

-When an agent cites a fact, provenance metadata enables three things: audit (who created the fact and when), debugging (which pipeline produced it and from which source), and user-facing citations (the customer can see that a claim came from the ERP system's Q3 extract).
+When an agent cites a fact, provenance metadata enables three things: audit, debugging, and user-facing citations.
 Without provenance, AI outputs are assertions without evidence.

 9.4 Change Management

 Ontology changes ripple through the entire stack.
-Versioning the ontology with semantic versioning (major for breaking changes, minor for additions, patch for fixes) gives consumers a compatibility contract.
+Versioning the ontology with semantic versioning gives consumers a compatibility contract.
 Deprecation notices with defined windows let downstream teams migrate.
 Backward compatibility testing should run in CI before any ontology release.

 Checklists and Artifacts